 Certification Process

-Upon completing an AA program, graduates must pass the certification exam administered by the National Commission for Certification of Anesthesiologist Assistants (NCCAA).
+Upon completing an anesthesiologist assistant program, graduates must pass the certification exam administered by the National Commission for Certification of Anesthesiologist Assistants (NCCAA).

-- Certification Exam: The NCCAA certification exam tests the knowledge and skills acquired during the AA program.
+The NCCAA certification exam tests the knowledge and skills acquired during the anesthesiologist assistant program.
 It includes both written and practical components.
 Preparing for the exam typically involves reviewing course materials, participating in study groups, and taking practice exams.

 State Licensure

-In addition to certification, AAs must obtain licensure to practice in most states.
+In addition to certification, anesthesiologist assistants must obtain licensure to practice in most states.

 - State Requirements: Licensure requirements vary by state, so it’s important to check the specific requirements where you plan to practice.
 In general, licensure involves submitting proof of certification, passing a state-specific exam, and completing continuing education requirements.